MohammedAlabd/social-network-nextjs/README.md

 ar/ - arabic translations (example: common.json, page1.json, etc.).
 Add more language directories as needed.

-<<<<<<< HEAD
-- You can also add files for each page you want in the ar/en folders

-├── locales/
-  │   │   ├── en/
-  │   │   │   ├── common.json
-  │   │   │   ├── header.json
-  │   │   │   └── footer.json
-  │   │   ├── ar/
-  │   │   │   ├── common.json
-  │   │   │   ├── header.json
-  │   │   │   └── footer.json
-  │   │   |

-  - When you add new file you should import it in the place you are using in the getStaticProps and in the useTranslation ( it should be written as an array [] )

-  const { t} = useTranslation(['common','header','footer'])
-  export const getStaticProps: GetStaticProps = async ({
-  locale,
-}) => ({
-  props: {
-    ...(await serverSideTranslations(locale ?? 'en', [
-      'common','header','footer'
-    ])),
-  },
-})

 -Use i18next's useTranslation hook to access translations in your components

 const { t, i18n } = useTranslation('common')